Also see Equine Viral Encephalomyelitis.

 The principal route of viral transmission is by the bite of a mosquito (primarily Culex spp).
 In the USA during 1999 and 2000, most of the viral isolates were made from C pipiens and C restvans.
 WNV has been isolated, RNA detected, or antibodies found in 62 mosquito species in North America.
 In Africa and the Middle East, the usual vector is C univittatus, and in Europe, C pipiens and C modestus.
 WNV has also been isolated from at least 10 tick species.

-Pathologic changes include pallor of the myocardium and occasionally of the kidneys, splenomegaly, and hepatomegaly.
+Pathologic changes include splenomegaly, hepatomegaly, and pallor of the myocardium and occasionally of the kidneys.
 The meningeal blood vessels are injected.
 Microscopic brain lesions consist of lymphocytic perivascular infiltration and neuronal degeneration.
 Small necrotic foci are present in the myocardium, but lymphocytic infiltration is minimal.

-The tissues of choice for isolating virus from paralytic or dead birds are the brain, spleen, and kidneys.
-Homogenates are inoculated into the brain of newborn mice, embryonated eggs by the yolk sac route, or Vero and mosquito cell line cultures.
+The tissues of choice to isolate the virus from paralytic or dead birds are the brain, spleen, and kidneys.
+Homogenates are inoculated into the brain of newborn mice, into embryonated eggs by the yolk sac route, or into Vero and mosquito cell line cultures.
 Reverse transcriptase PCR with RNA extracted from either brain material or cell culture supernatant can also be performed.
-TakMan technology for rapid molecular diagnosis of field-collected mosquitoes and avian tissues is also available.
+Gene expression assays/probes for rapid molecular diagnosis of field-collected mosquitoes and avian tissues are also available.
 Immunohistochemistry can be used on formalin-fixed paraffin-embedded tissues, in particular brain and kidney, to visualize viral antigens in infected birds.
 Several forms of ELISA have also been developed for flaviviruses.

 Neurologic signs in young geese must be distinguished from those caused by Riemerella infections, especially R anatipestifer.
 Other bacteria include Streptococcus gallolyticus, and Erysipelothrix, Listeria, and Salmonella spp.
 Neurotropic viruses include Newcastle disease, which is rare in geese, and avian influenza.
 Ionophore intoxication can induce paralytic signs.
 Aspergillus also causes brain lesions and caseous nodules in the lungs.